Cook Eat Well

 Over the years, I have tried many, many different Thanksgiving gravy recipes.
 I think this easy turkey gravy recipe is the best one.
 It's quick to put together, and it uses a combination of pureed vegetables, pan drippings, and fresh herbs to get that traditional Thanksgiving gravy flavor.

-Flourless paleo gravy
+Flourless gravy

 The secret ingredient in this gravy is cauliflower.
 The cauliflower stands in for the flour that is used in a traditional roux based turkey gravy and makes the gravy thick and creamy.

-And you can make this easy paleo gravy while the turkey is resting, just like you would with a traditional gravy.
+And you can make this gravy while the turkey is resting, just like you would with a traditional gravy.
 Or make it ahead and add the pan drippings when you reheat the gravy.

 Easy Paleo Gravy